reactjs/react.dev/src/content/reference/react-dom/components/form.md

 </Sandpack>

+### Display a form submission error without JavaScript {/*display-a-form-submission-error-without-javascript*/}

+Displaying a form submissions error message without JavaScript requires that:

+1. `<form>` be rendered by a [Server Component](/reference/react/use-client)
+1. the function passed to the `<form>`'s `action` prop be a [Server Action](/reference/react/use-server)
+1. the `useFormState` Hook be used to display the error message

-To surface error messages to your users from a form action you can use the `useFormState` Hook. `useFormState` takes two parameters: an action and a inital state, and returns two values, a state varible and a form action.
-The form action is passed to the `action` prop of the form.
-The value returned by the action passed to `useFormState` is used to update the state varible.
-This can be used to return error message that can be displayed to a user.
-When use in conjunction with [Server Actions](/reference/react/use-server) and [Server Components](/reference/react/use-client), the error message is progressively enhanced.
+`useFormState` takes two parameters: an [Server Action](/reference/react/use-server) and a inital state. `useFormState` returns two values, a state variable and a action.
+The action returned by `useFormState` should be passed to the `action` prop of the form.
+The state varible returned by `useFormState` can be used to displayed an error message.
+The value returned by the [Server Action](/reference/react/use-server) passed to `useFormState` will be used to update the state variable.

 <Sandpack>